faithdevops/Home_test-01/Readme.md

 We will use Kubernetes to deploy the two containers and their respective services.
 The following Kubernetes resources will be created:

-deployment-users.yaml: Deployment configuration for the users container. service-users.yaml: Service configuration for the users container. deployment-shifts.yaml: Deployment configuration for the shifts container. service-shifts.yaml: Service configuration for the shifts container. postgres-deployment.yaml: Deployment configuration for PostgreSQL database. postgres-pvc.yaml: PersistentVolumeClaim for the PostgreSQL database. ingress.yaml: routing traffic.
+deployment-users.yaml: Deployment configuration for the users container

+service-users.yaml: Service configuration for the users container

+deployment-shifts.yaml: Deployment configuration for the shifts container

+service-shifts.yaml: Service configuration for the shifts container

+postgres-deployment.yaml: Deployment configuration for PostgreSQL database

+postgres-pvc.yaml: PersistentVolumeClaim for the PostgreSQL database

+ingress.yaml: routing traffic

 **Auto-scaling**